dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 > [!NOTE]
 > The `ItemTemplate` property takes precedence when both the `ItemTemplate` and `ItemTemplateSelector` properties are set.

-In addition, the `BindableLayout` class exposes the following bindable properties:
+In addition, the <xref:Microsoft.Maui.Controls.BindableLayout> class exposes the following bindable properties:

 - `EmptyView` – specifies the `string` or view that will be displayed when the `ItemsSource` property is `null`, or when the collection specified by the `ItemsSource` property is `null` or empty.
 The default value is `null`.
 - `EmptyViewTemplate` – specifies the `DataTemplate` that will be displayed when the `ItemsSource` property is `null`, or when the collection specified by the `ItemsSource` property is `null` or empty.
 The default value is `null`.